 Heading on a Himalayan trek and worried you are missing out on something?
 Fret not.
-Here is a camping checklist of all that you need to have a safe and fun Himalayan trek in the winters.
+Here is a hiking packing list of all that you need to have a safe AND fun Himalayan trek in the winters.

 Let’s start with the obvious, shall we?

 - Down Jackets

 - Woolen socks

 - Neck warmer

 - Portable Water Purifiers